Asian Americans in arts and entertainment: 2000s

 Telly Leung started his Broadway career in 2002 as a performer in Flower Drum Song.
-He later went on to perform in Pacific Overtures, Wicked, Rent (both on Broadway as a performer and as Angel at the Hollywood Bowl), Godspell, and originate the role of Young Sam in George Takei's Allegiance.
+He later performed in Pacific Overtures, Wicked, Rent (both on Broadway as a performer and as Angel at the Hollywood Bowl), and Godspell.
+He originated the role of Young Sam in George Takei's Allegiance.

-In the 2005 Broadway production of the Tony award-winning musical The 25th Annual Putnam County Spelling Bee, Deborah S. Craig originated the role of Marcy Park, the first Korean-American character on Broadway.
+In the 2005 Broadway production of the Tony Award-winning musical The 25th Annual Putnam County Spelling Bee, Deborah S. Craig originated the role of Marcy Park, the first Korean-American character on Broadway.

-BD Wong, who starred in the Broadway production of M. Butterfly and is the only actor to have won a Tony Award, a Drama Desk Award, an Outer Critics Circle Award, Clarence Derwent Award, and Theatre World Award.
+BD Wong, who starred in the Broadway production of M. Butterfly, is the only actor to have won a Tony Award, a Drama Desk Award, an Outer Critics Circle Award, a Clarence Derwent Award, and a Theatre World Award.

-Disgraced, a play about Islamophobia, written by Pakistani American Ayad Akhtar won the 2013 Pulitzer Prize for Drama.
-Actors that have played the lead role include Aasif Mandvi and Hari Dhillon.
+Disgraced, a play about Islamophobia, written by Pakistani American Ayad Akhtar, won the 2013 Pulitzer Prize for Drama.
+Actors who have played the lead role include Aasif Mandvi and Hari Dhillon.

 Allegiance, which ran on Broadway from October 2015 to February 2016, is set during the Japanese American internment of World War II (with a framing story set in the present day), and was inspired by the personal experiences of George Takei, who stars in the musical along with Lea Salonga.

-Phillipa Soo starred as Natasha Rostova in Natasha, Pierre & The Great Comet of 1812 in the Off-Broadway productions, and as Elizabeth Schuyler in the original Broadway cast of Hamilton, winning a cast Grammy Award for musical theater album.
+Phillipa Soo starred as Natasha Rostova in Natasha, Pierre & The Great Comet of 1812 in the Off-Broadway production, and as Elizabeth Schuyler in the original Broadway cast of Hamilton, which won a cast Grammy Award for musical theater album.

 Kimiko Glenn starred as Dawn in the original Broadway cast of Waitress, the musical adaption of the film of the same name.

-Theater Set Design (Theater Scenic Design)
+Theater set design

 Ming Cho Lee

-Ming Cho Lee was the recipient for the 2013 Tony Award for Lifetime Achievement as an acclaimed set designer for theater.
+Ming Cho Lee was a Chinese-American professor at Yale School of Drama.
+He won the 2013 Tony Award for Lifetime Achievement as an acclaimed set designer for theater.
 He won the following awards as well: